Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Distributed Optimization

 for $i=1,2,\dots, N$.
 We refer to $u_i$ and $y_i$ as the \textit{interconnection input} and \textit{output}, and to $w_i$ and $z_i$ as the \textit{oracle input} and \textit{output}.
 Figure~\ref{fig:network-block-diagram} illustrates this structure.
-We assume that $M$ and the feedthrough terms are such that the interconnection is well-posed. \begin{example} Suppose we have a scalar optimization problem, that is, $n=1$.
-Then, distributed gradient descent is traditionally given by the iterations
+We assume that the network interconnection $M$ and the feedthrough terms are such that the interconnection is well-posed.

+\begin{example} Suppose we have a scalar optimization problem, that is, $n=1$.
+Then, distributed gradient descent (see, e.g., \cite{Yuan_Ling_Yin_2016}) is traditionally given by the iterations